crewjam/saml/README.md

+## Breaking Changes from 0.2.0 to master.

+Note: between version 0.2.0 and the current master include changes to the API that will break your existing code a little.

+This change turned some fields from pointers to a single optional struct into the more correct slice of struct, and to pluralize the field name.
+For example, `IDPSSODescriptor *IDPSSODescriptor` has become `IDPSSODescriptors []IDPSSODescriptor`.
+This more accurately reflects the standard.

+The struct `Metadata` has been renamed to `EntityDescriptor`.
+In 0.2.0 and before, every struct derived from the standard has the same name as in the standard, *except* for `Metadata` which should always have been called `EntityDescriptor`.

+## Introduction

 Package saml contains a partial implementation of the SAML standard in golang.
 SAML is a standard for identity federation, i.e. either allowing a third party to authenticate your users or allowing third parties to rely on us to authenticate their users.